-For larger funds, somebody else has the done some of the hard yards in assembling smaller components to create a ‘big enough’ asset to fit with a large fund strategy.
+For larger funds, somebody else has done some of the hard yards in assembling smaller components to create a ‘big enough’ assets to fit with a large fund strategy.

 Fast Due Diligence Process

 Oftentimes, the incumbent PE manager has already cleaned up potential issues in their portfolio.
-It is also more likely that a robust reporting process is already in place.
+It is also more likely that robust reporting processes are already in place.